Treasures Gallery | National Library of Australia (NLA)

 Parents and child smiling and talking in the Library's Treasures Gallery

-While the Library has millions of books, we also collect other items.
-From maps and books to manuscripts, photographs, paintings and ephemera, the Treasures Gallery is where you can highlights from the Library’s collection.
+While our collection has millions of books, we also collect other items.
+From maps and books to manuscripts, photographs, paintings and ephemera, the Treasures Gallery is where you can find highlights from our physical and digital collection.
+In the Gallery you will find answers to popular questions, such as: ‘where are the books?’ and ‘what is Trove?’.

 The Treasures Gallery showcases the extraordinary holdings of the National Library of Australia.
-Our vast collection is primarily composed of documentary resources of national significance relating to Australia and the Australian people.
+Our vast collection is primarily made up of documentary resources and is the largest collection about Australia and the Australian people in the world.

 Highlights of the latest display include: